johnbean393/FileChat/README.md

 **Note: FileChat is an extended version of FreeChat.
 You can visit the original [here](https://github.com/psugihara/FreeChat)**

-## Install
+## Installation

+**Prebuilt Package**
+- Download the packages from [Releases](https://github.com/johnbean393/FileChat/releases), and open it.
+Note that since the package is not notarized, you will need to enable it in System Settings.

+**Build it yourself**
-Download, open in Xcode, and build it.
+- Download, open in Xcode, and build it.

 ## Goals